wp-plugins/runners-log/readme.txt

 You'r now able to use a variety of calculators; Training Zones Calculator, VDOT calculator, V02max-Calculator, Race Time Calculator, Training Pace Calculator, Body Mass Index Calculator, Calculate Predicted effect of change in weight.

-We support a embed Garmin Connnect Map TheRealEyeless we now have weather support.
+We support a embed Garmin Connnect Map.

+Thanks to TheRealEyeless we now have weather support.
 And with this release we have started adding a Gear Manager this way you can track the use of your equipment.

-You can add graphs per month using eg: [runners_log year="2010" month="May" type="pie"] see FAQ for howto use it.
+You can add graphs per month using eg: `[runners_log year='2010' month='May' type='pie']` see FAQ for howto use it.

 == Installation ==
 This section describes how to install the plugin and get it working.